unahouExosite/docs/exositeready/gwe/getting_started.md

 * 128MB Flash
 * 64MB RAM

-**NOTE:** Some testing has been done on Python 2.7.3, but hasn't been tested extensively and is not recommended.
+**NOTE:** Some testing has been done on Python 2.7.3, but has not been tested extensively and is not recommended.

 # Step One - Making an Account